 Source of grant.

-Services to be performed outside the United States.
+Services to be performed outside the USA.

 If you are a nonresident alien and you must include all or part of your grant in your income, see Students and trainees in Chapter 4 for information on how this income is taxed.